 - a pinch of vanilla

-In a bowl, beat the eggs with sugar.
-Better to beat the eggs by hand: the electric blender would mix the dough too much, so it could be less soft then when cooked.
+Beat the eggs with sugar in a bowl.
+Better by hand: the electric blender would mix the dough too much, so it could be less soft.

-Then pour the oil and grate inside the lemon peel (only yellow part…).
-Add a tablespoon of flour under constant stirring the dough, until it reaches a thick creamy consistency.
-Now it’s the time to add half a glass of liqueur, but for kids you can replace it with a bit of vanilla.
+Then pour the oil and grate inside the lemon peel (only yellow layer…).
+Add a tablespoon of flour continuing stir the dough, until a thick creamy consistency.
+Now it’s time to add half a glass of liqueur, but for kids you can add a bit of vanilla.

-After having oiled the iron, heat it on the stove.
+Oil the iron and heat it on the stove.
 When a small wisp of smoke comes out from inside, the iron is ready.
 Open it and pour a big spoon of dough into the center of one plate; press the second plate for 2 or 3 seconds and then turn the iron on the opposite side.
 Wait about 15 seconds, then open and remove the pizzella from the plate.

-Put a layer of jam or hazelnut cream on a waffle, finally placing a second waffle as a lid.
+Put a layer of jam or hazelnut cream on a waffle, and a second waffle as a lid.

-Enjoy now your pizzelle with your grandchildren.
-They a perfect cake for tea time, and so delicious!
+Enjoy now your pizzelle with your grandchildren, a perfect cake for tea time, so yummy!